fbpx

 Solar Water Heater

-Solar water heaters use the sun to heat a reserve of water, which can then be pumped through your radiators or out your faucets or showerheads.
+Solar water heaters use the sun to heat a reserve of water, which can then be pumped through your radiators or out of your faucets or showerheads.
 This system is much cheaper than using gas or electricity to heat your water and is easier to install than solar panels.
 If you’re not willing to completely commit to powering your entire home with renewable energy, solar water heating can be a good alternative.

 Solar Air Conditioner

 It might seem strange to use heat from the sun to cool your home, but that’s exactly what solar air conditioning does.
-Solar air conditioning uses the same principles of the solar water heater but uses that hot water in an air conditioning system.
+Solar air conditioning uses the same principles as the solar water heater but uses that hot water in an air conditioning system.
 Air conditioning uses more electricity than almost anything else in your home.
 Air conditioning can cost you a substantial amount of money every year, especially if you have central air and you live in a hot climate.
 Using hot water to cool your home can save you money and help the environment.

 As a bonus, the hot water produced for air conditioning can also be used for other applications in your home.
 Depending on your setup, you can get the benefits of solar water heating with bonus air conditioning as well.